Are Majestic Polar Bears warm or cold? (2025)

 What does warm-blooded mean for polar bear physiology?

 Being warm-blooded means polar bears keep their core warm.
-They have a large body and adjust their metabolism to stay warm.
-They also limit heat loss from their extremities.
+Their large body size helps retain heat, and they generate additional warmth by adjusting their metabolism.
+They also minimize heat loss from extremities through adaptations like small ears, short tails, and fur-covered paws.

 How does majestic polar bear fur insulate against the cold?